munsterlander/Onsen-Examples/Remote-Console-In-Debugger/Readme.md

 `level` is the starting point of inspection and should pretty much always be 0 unless you want to start deeper in your object.

 `val` is if you want to show the value held in the object.
 This should pretty much always be false as setting it to true can also drain your device.

+Be forewarned though, this code can generate some very unique warnings in the console because it is resource intensive.
+Sometimes, once triggered, it can take several seconds before returning results.
+Patience is a must.